randomunrandom/it_2_coursework/readme.md

-how to use this program:
+how this program was made:
 <ol>
     <li><h4>obtaining data:</h4>
         <ul>